In just nine days, Maryland’s online sports betting apps eclipsed the monthly output of the state’s in-person sportsbooks.

-According to data released Monday by the Maryland Lottery & Gaming Control Agency, Maryland’s seven online sports betting operators gave out $63.8 million in free bets and promotions, leaving the state to collect $4,262 in taxes.
-The low initial tax haul has been expected and forecasted by officials.
+According to data released in early December by the Maryland Lottery & Gaming Control Agency, Maryland’s seven online sports betting operators gave out $63.8 million in bonus bets and promotions.
+That left the state to collect $4,262 in taxes.
+However, this low initial tax haul was expected and forecasted by officials.

 “We expect mobile sportsbook operators to continue to offer a lot of promotional wagers in the coming months as they venture into a new market and work to attract customers,” said Maryland Lottery and Gaming Director John Martin, in a release about the revnue numbers.
 “There was tremendous pent up demand, and a lot of people are utilizing promotional offers from multiple operators simultaneously.
 But as many of the operators have acknowledged, this level of promotional play is not sustainable, and based on our regulations, it will be curtailed over time.”

 Meanwhile, Maryland online sports bettors collected $160.2 million in winnings in November.

 Combined with Maryland’s now nine retail sportsbook locations, Maryland bet $219.1 million on sports, producing $704,728 in tax revenue for the state.

 This November revenue report includes all wagers placed during the first eight days of legal online wagering as well as stats from the first eight hours of controlled demonstrations that took place pre-launch on Nov.
 21.

 Maryland’s online sports betting launch took place during the hustle and bustle of Thanksgiving week.
 And thanks to a robust sports schedule that included the World Cup, NFL matchups, college football bowls, and plenty of basketball action, bettors were never at a loss for options.

 FanDuel takes the crown as top MD sportsbook app